nccoutinho/DashKick_Analytics/README.md

 #### Teams Module

 The `teams` module provides essential functions for retrieving top goal scorers and making predictions for the 2023 season.

+1. **game_changers:**
+   - Pulls the top 20 game changers from the Premier League 2023 season.